-On January 3, 2012, the MBTA announced two different proposals to raise fares and cut service to combat a $161 million budget gap.
+On January 3, 2012, the to raise fares and cut service to combat a $161 million budget gap.
 Both proposals that the MBTA outlined would severely impact MBTA service around the state, but Brookline and particularly South Brookline, would be hit especially hard.
 While I understand that fares may need to be raised and that some service cuts may be necessary, the MBTA should reconsider its plans to shutter the 51 and 60 buses.

 As the State Representative for the 10th Suffolk District which includes Roslindale, West Roxbury, and Precincts 14, 15 and 16 in Brookline, I have been dismayed by the recommended cuts that would affect these communities.
 Under Scenario 2, as proposed by the MBTA, five buses that service parts of West Roxbury and two buses that service Brookline would be eliminated.